 - DNN Selection: Indicates that the traffic of the matching application shall be routed via a PDU Session supporting any of the included DNNs.
 It includes one or more DNN(s).
 When DNN is used in Traffic descriptor, corresponding Route Selection Descriptor of the rule shall not include DNN Selection component.

-- PDU Session Type Selection: Indicates that the traffic of matching application shall be routed via a PDU session supporting the included PDU Session Type.
+- PDU Session Type Selection: Indicates that the traffic of matching application shall be routed via a PDU Session supporting the included PDU Session Type.
 The possible PDU Session Types are defined in clause 5.6.10 in TS 23.501 [2].

 - Non-Seamless Offload indication: Indicates that traffic of the matching application is to be offloaded to non-3GPP access outside of a PDU Session when the rule is applied.
 If this component is present in a Route Selection Descriptor, no other components shall be included in the Route Selection Descriptor.